AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/active-campaign-modules.md

 ### List Deals

-This action module `retrieves a list of deals`.
+This action module retrieves a list of deals.

 When you are configuring this module, the following fields display.